hexaxsoftwares/houx.js/README.md

         //this method observes the count property of the widget instance
         //with parameter values of the new assigned value and it's former value },
-      num(){
-        //here is an observer method for the '$data.num' state instance },
       value(){
+        //here is an observer method for the '$data.num' state instance }
     }
   }
-  }
   ```
-  observer methods gets triggered each time the select prop calls its getter function.
+  observer methods gets triggered each time the select prop calls its setter function.
-## Widge registration
+## Widget registration
 if you are using the template strings to parse your UI, pixel provides a way of registering widgets, before it can be passed as a template tag within the template encapsulation.

 To register your widgets, set the ***widgets*** object option in your widget, and passin your widget within the options , using desired accessor name.